YOGA for every "Body" type and all ages.

 All levels: Suitable for all as you are guided with safety through each posture.

-Postures held for 1 to 3 minutes in gentle and 5 to 7 or more in the challenge class.
+Postures held for 1 to 3 minutes in a gentle practice.

 Challenge: More challenging postures and longer hold times (5 to 7 or more minutes).